Mare Advertencia Lirika

-Mare Advertencia Lirika is a rapper, singer and songwriter who was born on January 14, 1987, in Oaxaca, Mexico.
+Mare Advertencia Lirika (born January 14, 1987) is a Mexican singer-songwriter and rapper.
 She is an indigenous woman of Zapotecan descent.

 Musical career

 In 2003, Lirika's became a member of the hip-hop group Oaxside Connection, as one of two female members.

 In 2004, she formed the female rap group Advertencia Lirika with other members Luna and Itza.
 In 2007, they released their first CD titled 3 Reinas (3 Queens).
 The group was active until 2009.

 In 2010, Lirika released her first EP as a soloist, ¡Que mujer!
 (What a Woman!), a seven-song collection that focuses on injustices against indigenous women.

 In 2022, the song "Árboles Bajo El Mar," performed by Lirika along with singer Vivir Quintana, was included in the soundtrack for the film Black Panther: Wakanda Forever.